codepb/jquery-template/readme.md

 - "paged" (default false) - A boolean flag to indicate whether arrays should be paged.
 - "pageNo" (default 1) - An integer for which page to display if the data is being paged.
 - "elemPerPage" (default 10) - The number of elements to display per page if the data is being paged.
+- "append" (default false) - If set to true, the template will be appended to the element rather than replacing the contents of the element.
+- "prepend" (default false) - If set to true, the template will be prepended to the element rather than replacing the contents of the element.
+The append option takes priority over prepend, so if both options are set to true, the element is appended and not prepended.
+- "beforeInsert" (default null) - Callback function to be called before inserting the template into the document.
+The format of the function is function($elem) where $elem is the jQuery object of the populated template about to be inserted into the document.
+- "afterInsert" (default null) - As above, a callback function to be called after inserting the template into the document.
+The format is the same as above.

 ## Future Plans